Treading Under Foot the Son of God

 True Christians reason these things through and, believing in this one and only salvation by Christ’s sacrifice, and believing that God’s judgment and fiery indignation is the final destination of every other way—therefore, true Christians take such warnings as this very seriously.

 Finally, he is himself confident enough of their salvation to embrace them all in this statement: “Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.
-But we [including both himself and his intended readers] are not of them who draw back unto perdition; but of them that believe to the saving of the soul” (vv.38-39).
+But we [Paul and those with him] are not of them who draw back unto perdition; but of them that believe to the saving of the soul” (vv.38-39).
 This affirmation confirms that the Hebrews 10 warning does not deny that God preserves his saints.